Buy To Let Mortgages

 The disadvantage, though, is that at the end of the mortgage you will need to repay the entire mortgage loan.
 While many landlords rely on the opportunity to sell the property to settle the debt, this can be a risky approach.
 Property values can go down as well as up.

 When you buy a property to let out you’ll have to pay a minimum of 3% additional stamp duty, unless this is the first property you have bought.
 Buy-to-let stamp duty rates are tiered according to the value of the property.
-You can use the government’s stamp duty calculator to explore how much you will need to pay.
+You can visit the government’s website and use their stamp duty calculator to explore how much you will need to pay by clicking here.

 The regulatory site of Purely Financial Planning Limited.
 Neither Purely Financial Planning Limited or PRIMIS Mortgage Network is responsible for the accuracy of the information contained within the linked site.